cahueya/concrete5-gdpr/DISCUSSIONS.md

 * Possibility to swith a public profile to "private" through permissions

 ### Security Check
-* Built-in Checking Tool that will look for
+Built-in Checking Tool that will look for:
-** Working SSL/TLS certificate
+* Working SSL/TLS certificate
-** Privacy consent checkbox in user registration
+* Privacy consent checkbox in user registration
-** Double Opt-In configuration for user profile
+* Double Opt-In configuration for user profile
 * Checkbox "Do you have a privacy statement?"